-In 30+ years the company I lead has created and developed five fertility trackers, cumulatively used by half a million women worldwide.
+In 35+ years the company me and my father lead has created and developed five fertility trackers, cumulatively used by half a million women worldwide.
 The longevity of our company is apparent evidence of the satisfaction of our customers and their trust in our fertility trackers.
 Many of these customers are long term users, with years, even decades, of using our fertility trackers.

 We’ve kept our company small and family-run to focus on developing our unique technology and the needs of our customers.

 We have not chosen to focus on large scale, extravagant marketing pitches or grandstanding (nor do we have the pressure of external investors that might demand that we do so), but instead we have grown a community of users from good, solid word-of-mouth.
 We have only chosen to reach out to others audiences when we’ve felt those audiences were likely prepared and ready to hear about our fertility trackers.

 The femtech for fertility field is in rapid acceleration, like we have not seen before in these past three decades.
 We think this development is amazing, bringing more options to women, but we also know such acceleration requires that certain adjustments must be made.

 In recent years, we have seen the creation of a new FDA category, “digital birth control,” that allows fertility tracking apps and technology to classify as a birth control method.
 Some companies have sought out and claimed this categorization.

 Since our start in 1986, there have been many changes in this field, but in the past few years we have seen more widespread acceptance of fertility awareness-based methods (FABMs).
 The number of women using these methods has near doubled.
 The number of medical experts discussing these methods openly has also increased.

 The field, and thus the language of this field of femtech for fertility, has, as a result, been in flux.
 As the field has widened and broadened, it has become important that new definitions be assigned and new descriptors be implemented to bring clarity.